kgilmer/RandomMusicPlayer/README.md

 <code><a href="../../../reference/android/media/RemoteControlClient.html">RemoteControlClient</a></code>
 class added in API level 14 to integrate with music playback remote controls such as those found on the lockscreen.

-## Update 2

-This repo is a copy of https://github.com/android/platform_development/tree/master/samples/RandomMusicPlayer that has been updated to support the Android Runtime Permissions model and some other minor updates to make it run on modern Android devices.